 The pattern

-The full recording is worth watching if you want the conversations between the talks: what people are actually building, where the edges are still rough, and why good GTM teams are starting to look a little more like product teams.
+Watch the full recording for the conversations between talks — what people are actually building, where things are still rough, and why the best GTM teams are starting to look a lot more like product teams.